lqc/thinkcspy/source/exceptions.rst

     show_poly()
     show_poly()

-In lines 18-20, ``show_poly`` is called three times.
+In lines 19-21, ``show_poly`` is called three times.
 Each one creates a new window for its turtle, and draws a polygon with the number of sides input by the user.
-But what if the user enters a string that cannot be converted to an int?
+But what if the user enters a string that cannot be converted to an ``int``?
 What if they close the dialog?
 We'll get an exception, *but even though we've had an exception, we still want to close the turtle's window*.
-Lines 14-15 does this for us.
+Lines 15-16 does this for us.
 Whether we complete the statements in the ``try`` clause successfully or not, the ``finally`` block will always be executed.

 Notice that the exception is still unhandled --- only an ``except`` clause can